1960 United States presidential election in New Jersey

 The 1960 United States presidential election in New Jersey took place on November 8, 1960.
 All 50 states were part of the 1960 United States presidential election.
-Voters chose 16 electors to the Electoral College, which selected the president and vice president.
+New Jersey voters chose 16 electors to the Electoral College, which selected the president and vice president.

 New Jersey was won by the Democratic nominees, Senator John F. Kennedy of Massachusetts and his running mate Senate Majority Leader Lyndon B. Johnson of Texas.
-Kennedy and Johnson defeated the Republican nominees, Vice President Richard Nixon of California and his running mate Ambassador Henry Cabot Lodge, Jr. of Massachusetts.
+Kennedy and Johnson defeated the Republican nominees, Vice President Richard Nixon of California and his running mate Ambassador Henry Cabot Lodge Jr. of Massachusetts.

-Kennedy carried New Jersey with 49.96% of the vote to Nixon’s 49.16%, a margin of 0.80%.
-Kennedy managed to narrowly win the state despite winning only seven counties to Nixon’s 14.
+Kennedy carried New Jersey with 49.96% of the vote to Nixon's 49.16%, a margin of 0.80%.
+Kennedy managed to narrowly win the state despite winning only seven counties to Nixon's 14.
 However, Kennedy managed to rack up large margins decisively winning some of the most heavily populated counties in the state, while keeping the results very close in those heavily populated counties that he lost.
 As the first Roman Catholic nominee, from an urban Irish immigrant background, John Kennedy appealed strongly to working-class Catholics and other urban ethnic immigrant groups, who turned out in record numbers to support him.
 Thus Kennedy's support base was condensed into mostly heavily populated urban areas.